statisticspoland/sdg-indicators-pl/en/o_sdg.md

 </p>
 <div class="collapse" id="collapseExample2">
   <div class="card card-body">
+  <p style="margin-bottom: 5px;margin-top: 0px;"><a target="_blank" title="Read a report Monitoring of the implementation of the Sustainable Development Goals in Poland - 2023" href="https://www.gov.pl/attachment/22950221-b985-4cdd-8b76-8a3edaa3f247">Monitoring of the implementation of the Sustainable Development Goals in Poland - 2023</a></p>
 	<p style="margin-bottom: 5px;margin-top: 0px;"><a target="_blank" title="Read a report Monitoring of the implementation of the Sustainable Development Goals in Poland - 2021" href="https://www.gov.pl/attachment/67577a57-a7e8-4f85-93bf-8ce1447a1c72">Monitoring of the implementation of the Sustainable Development Goals in Poland - 2021</a></p>
 	<p style="margin-bottom: 20px;margin-top: 5px;"><a target="_blank" title="Read a report Monitoring of the implementation of the Sustainable Development Goals in Poland in 2020" href="https://www.gov.pl/attachment/b8585e8a-86d5-4c4a-b8de-38bb9cbc9889">Monitoring of the implementation of the Sustainable Development Goals in Poland – 2020</a></p>
   </div>